jjansasoy/adidas_sales/README.md

 <img width="332" alt="image" src="https://github.com/jjansasoy/adidas_sales/assets/63824959/a52ce4f7-82d8-4e6a-94bf-b280a1961320">

+This table (as it happens with the previous ones) is very self-explanatory.
+But as a conclusion, I'll mention that Alabama's top retailer is Sports Direct.

 ### Are there any interesting patterns as to when customers buy more products in terms of seasonality?

 To answer this question, it would be more helpful to have a dashboard in Tableau that allowed us to see these trends in seasonality (more on that in the following section 😉).
 For now, I can analyze the seasonality of sales by grouping the sales data by seasons (winter, spring, summer, and fall).
 Then you can calculate the total sales for each season.